Bio

 - We develop a novel measure of job-worker allocation quality (JAQ) by exploiting employer-employee data with machine learning techniques.
 Based on our measure, the quality of job-worker matching correlates positively with individual labor earnings and firm productivity, as well as with market competition, non-family firm status and employees’ human capital.
 Management turns out to play a key role in job-worker matching: when existing managers are replaced by better ones, the quality of rank-and-file workers' job matches improves.
 JAQ can be constructed for any employer-employee data including workers' occupations, and used to explore research questions in corporate finance and organization economics.

 Olsson, Martin, and Joacim Tåg.
-2024.”What Is the Cost of Privatization for Workers?”
-IFN Working Paper No. 1201, June. https://dx.doi.org/10.2139/ssrn.3134462.
-Conditionally accepted at The Journal of Finance.
+Forthcoming.”What Is the Cost of Privatization for Workers?”
+The Journal of Finance.

 - The privatization of state-owned enterprises is on the agenda of policymakers across the globe.
 Using rich administrative data on firms and workers covering two decades, we study how privatization affects the careers and welfare of workers.
 Consistent with the effects of an initial reorganization of the workforce, wage income declines and unemployment increases.
 These effects are stronger for workers protected by state ownership.
 We do not find negative spillovers on family and health outcomes.
 We also demonstrate that privatization encourages workers to enter entrepreneurship.
 The firm-level productivity gains from privatization are approximately five times larger than the incumbent worker-level costs due to lost wage income.